Mamluk-Kipchak language

 Mamluk-Kipchak was a Kipchak language that was spoken in Egypt and Syria during the Mamluk Sultanate period.

 Classification

 The Mamluk-Kipchak language belongs to the Cuman-Kipchak group of Kipchak languages.
 Other Cuman-Kipchak languages include Kumyk, Karachai-Balkar, Crimean Tatar.

 History

-Since most of the Mamluk rulers were monolingual Turkic speakers, several dictionaries were complied to enable communication between Arabic speaking population of the empire and its rulers.
-The language was also used as literary language and several Arabic and Persian works have been translated to Kipchak by Mamluks.
-It was written in Arabic script.
+Since most of the Mamluk rulers were monolingual Turkic speakers, several dictionaries were compiled to enable communication between the Arabic speaking population of the empire and its rulers.
+The language was also used as a literary language and several Arabic and Persian works have been translated to Kipchak by Mamluks.
+It was written in the Arabic script.

 Mamluk-Kipchak lost its ground as the dominant Turkic language to Oghuz Turkic among the ruling Burji dynasty.